storj/design-docs/20251117-bucket-eventing-phase-2.md

 #### S3 Gateway Integration

 The S3 gateway uses a fork of Minio (https://github.com/storj/minio) where we add custom methods to the ObjectLayer interface.
 Following the pattern used for Object Lock (see commit [97cae2c](https://github.com/storj/minio/commit/97cae2c0d7f119ad4e04d73c181b406b7f03d36d)), we need to add similar methods for bucket notifications.

+**Minio Fork Changes:**

+The Storj Minio fork (`pkg/event/arn.go`) uses a GCP-specific ARN format for Pub/Sub topics:
+- Format: `arn:gcp:pubsub::PROJECT_ID:TOPIC_ID`
+- Example: `arn:gcp:pubsub::my-gcp-project:my-bucket-events`

+This ARN format is used in the S3 XML API for `<Topic>` elements.
+The gateway-ST converts between this ARN format and the fully-qualified Pub/Sub topic name (`projects/PROJECT_ID/topics/TOPIC_ID`) used internally by the satellite.

 **ObjectLayer Interface Methods to Add:**